chen7david/web-development-basic/README.md

 Below are some rules for elements:
 </p>
 ### Lesson Terminology:
-- elements may or may not have a closing tag, but they always have a beginning tag.
+- elements may or may not have a closing tag, but they always have a opening tag.
 - elements may or may not have attributes.
 - elements may or may not have content.